zeebe-io/mdBook/book-example/src/cli/init.md

 - The `SUMMARY.md` file is the most important file, it's the skeleton of your book and is discussed in more detail in another  [chapter](format/summary.html).

-#### Tip & Trick: Hidden Feature
-When a `SUMMARY.md` file already exists, the `init` command will first parse it and generate the missing files according to the paths used in the `SUMMARY.md`.
-This allows you to think and create the whole structure of your book and then let mdBook generate it for you.

 #### Specify a directory

 When using the `init` command, you can also specify a directory, instead of using the current working directory,